jg-rp/micro-liquid/README.md

 - We use Python truthiness, not Liquid or Ruby truthiness.
 - Any `Iterable` is can be looped over with the `{% for %}` tag.
 Non-iterable objects are silently ignored.
+- Looping over dictionaries (or any Mapping) iterates key/value pairs.

 ## Undefined variables